 hipblas-test

-runs Google Tests to test the library
+Runs Google Tests to test the library

 hipblas-bench

-executable to benchmark or test individual functions
+An executable to benchmark or test individual functions

 hipblas-example-*